 In accordance with our pay for performance philosophy, Mr. Nagel's salary of \$600,000 is in the bottom quartile of the peer group and has not been increased since 2004.
-For fiscal 2015, Messrs.
-Black and Reece each received a base salary increase to \$440,000 from \$430,000.
-The increases were based on market data and in recognition of strong Company performance in fiscal 2014.
+For fiscal 2016, Messrs.
+Black and Reece each received a base salary increase to \$455,000 from \$440,000.
+The increases were based on market data, the performance of each individual, and in recognition of strong Company performance in fiscal 2015.